 Chronology/Biography of Fletcher Christian:

-1782: Joined the Royal Navy at the age of eighteen.
+1782: Christian joined the Royal Navy at the age of eighteen.

-1787: Fletcher Christian selected by William Bligh to be a midshipman on the ship the “H.M.S.
+1787: He was selected by William Bligh to be a midshipman on the ship the “H.M.S.
 Britannia” sailing to the West Indies.

 1789: Selected by Bligh as first Mate on “H.M.S.
 Bounty” on a voyage to Tahiti to collect bread fruit plants for the West Indies.
 April.
 Became leader of the mutiny on against Captain William Bligh whom they decaled a cruel tyrant.
 After the mutiny he and eight other mutineers including John Adams took refuge on Pitcairn Island and there founded a colony with some Tahitian men and women.

 To Mauatua, a Tahtian woman whom he took on H.M.S.
 Bounty to Pitcairn Island.

 When and Where did he Die?